 Payments for International Students

 International students can use Flywire.
 Cowley College has partnered with Flywire to offer an innovative and streamlined way to make international tuition payments.
-Log into your Tiger Connect portal.
+Log into your Cowley Connect portal.
 Click the ‘Students Billing’ tab.
 You can select the Flywire button under ‘Payment Options’.